czdsgn/Uncover/README.md

 # Uncover

-**Self-awareness as a Service** - A voice-powered AI companion that helps you discover your true intentions and motivations through natural conversation.
+**Self-awareness as a Service**, a voice-powered AI companion that helps you discover your true intentions and motivations through natural conversation.

 🔗 **Live Demo**: https://uncover-nine.vercel.app/